5 Tips to Being a Great Trader

 This is the stock chart for a trade I did in UPS.
 By just going for the “chunk in the middle,” I was able to make $1k and avoid the down turn the stock eventually made.

 There are a few things you need to ask yourself before you buy a stock or option:

-- Why do you want to buy this stock?
+Why do you want to buy this stock or option?

-- Is there a trend or event that will make the stock price move?
+Is there a trend that will make the stock price move?

 You want to be able to answer these questions before you buy a stock or option because a trading plan helps you determine when you're going to buy, sell and why!
 If you're in a trade and you don't know when you're going to sell it, that means you're probably trying to guess the top or bottom.

-In which case, you need to revisit #2 above because you're just buying the stock for no reason and there's no game plan.
+In that case, you need to revisit #2 above because you're just buying the stock for no reason and there's no game plan.